- Makes 2 flatbreads

-Potato has always been a magical, light as air ingredient in bread baking, especially when using leftover cooking water as the liquid in yeast breads.
+Potato has always been a magical, light-as-air ingredient in bread baking, especially when using leftover cooking water as the liquid in yeast breads.
 This flatbread recipe takes that idea one step further, with the addition of mashed potatoes into the yeast dough.
 We love this flatbread paired with soup or salad for lunch or a light supper.
-Feel free to change up the additions or herbs. - MrsWheelbarrow - MrsWheelbarrow
+Feel free to change up the additions or herbs! —MrsWheelbarrow

-flour (I use bread flour, but AP works fine)
+flour (I use bread flour, but all-purpose works fine), divided

-- .25 cups rough chopped well drained pitted nicoise or kalamata olives
+rough-chopped, well drained pitted niçoise or kalamata olives

-- Whisk together yeast and water in a large bowl and allow to bloom for 5 minutes.
+- In a large bowl, whisk together yeast and water and allow to bloom for 5 minutes.

-- Mix together with the potatoes, one cup of flour and 2 tsp each rosemary and salt and allow to rest and absorb for 10 minutes.
+- Mix together with the potatoes, 1 cup flour, and 2 teaspoons each rosemary and salt, and allow to rest and absorb for 10 minutes.

-- Add two more cups of flour and stir until the dough starts to come together in a shaggy mass.
-Turn out onto a floured surface and allow to rest for 10 minutes (while washing and drying the bowl, which you will use again.)
+- Add 2 more cups of flour and stir until the dough starts to come together in a shaggy mass.
+Add the yeast and turn out onto a floured surface and allow to rest for 10 minutes (while washing and drying the bowl, which you will use again.)

-- Gently knead the bread.
-Lift it from one side using a bench scraper, fold and turn 1/4 turn.
-Then lift, fold and turn again.
+- Gently knead the dough.
+Lift it from one side using a bench scraper, fold, and rotate a quarter-turn.
+Then lift, fold, and turn again.
 Do this several times until the dough has come together and is soft and elastic.
 Be gentle.
 You want to retain little pockets of potato.
 Add as little additional flour as possible.
 Instead, if the dough becomes sticky, allow the dough to rest, to absorb the flour, and then continue to knead until the dough is soft and elastic.

-- Place the ball of dough into a well oiled bowl and cover with a towel.
-Allow to rise for 1-1/2 hrs.
+- Place the ball of dough into a well-oiled bowl and cover with a towel.
+Allow to rise for 1 1/2 hours.
 For a more rustic bread, allow to rise slowly in the refrigerator for up to 24 hours.

 - When the dough has risen, line a sheet pan with parchment paper and oil the parchment well.
 Gently roll the dough out of the bowl onto the parchment.
 Divide the dough into two pieces and press the two breads out into rustic rounds or rectangles.
 Cover loosely and allow to rise for an hour.

-- Preheat the oven to 425.
-Make dimples in the top of the dough with your fingertips and dab all over with the oil.
-Sprinkle with olives, tomatoes, coarse salt and rosemary.
+- Preheat the oven to 425° F. Make dimples in the top of the dough with your fingertips and dab all over with the oil.
+Sprinkle with olives, tomatoes, and the remaining 2 teaspoons each of coarse salt and rosemary.

-- Bake for 25-30 minutes.
-The bread should read 190 degrees when it is done.
+- Bake for 25 to 30 minutes.
+The bread should read 190° F degrees when it is done.
 Cool on a rack.